wmde/wikibase-release-pipeline/docs/glossary.md

 ## QuickStatements

 [QuickStatements](https://github.com/magnusmanske/quickstatements) is an independently developed web tool for importing and editing Wikibase data in batches.
-Wikibase Suite packages it as an image and configures its connection to Wikibase using OAuth.
+WBS packages it as an image and configures its connection to Wikibase using OAuth.

 ## Wikibase

 Wikibase is the MediaWiki extension used to build a structured data repository.

-In Wikibase Suite, the main Wikibase service runs on MediaWiki.
+In WBS, the main Wikibase service runs on MediaWiki.
 These docs usually say "Wikibase" for the user-facing service and "MediaWiki" only when referring to upstream MediaWiki configuration, such as `LocalSettings.php`, version upgrades, maintenance scripts, or extensions other than Wikibase.

 ## Wikibase Suite (WBS)

-The full deployable Wikibase product, including its Docker Compose configuration, services, tools, and related images.
+Wikibase Suite (WBS) is the full deployable Wikibase product, including its Docker Compose configuration, services, tools, and related images.
 The Wikimedia Deutschland team that maintains the product is also called the Wikibase Suite Team.

 ## Wikibase Suite (WBS) images

-The Docker images published and tested as components of Wikibase Suite, including Wikibase, Query Service, Query Service frontend, OpenSearch, QuickStatements, and WBS tools.
+Wikibase Suite (WBS) images are the Docker images published and tested as components of WBS, including Wikibase, Query Service, Query Service frontend, OpenSearch, QuickStatements, and WBS tools.
 Each image is released and versioned separately from WBS.